How Art Can Be Good by Paul Graham, Y-Combinator’s Co-Founder

 But before he moved on, first he talked about whether art is “subjective” or “objective” and analyzed it as the following:

 It seemed obvious that beauty, for example, was something that happened in the head of the observer, not something that was a property of objects.
 It was thus “subjective” rather than “objective.”
-But in fact if you narrow the definition of beauty to something that works a certain way on humans, and you observe how much humans have in common, it turns out to be a property of objects after all…Being good art is thus a property of objects as much as, say, being toxic to humans is: it’s good art if it consistently affects humans in a certain way.
+But in fact, if you narrow the definition of beauty to something that works a certain way on humans, and you observe how much humans have in common, it turns out to be a property of objects after all…Being good art is thus a property of objects as much as, say, being toxic to humans is: it’s good art if it consistently affects humans in a certain way.

 So if there is such thing as “good art” how we can recognize it?
-Well that is not an easy question but what is easy for human being is to be influenced by others’ opinions and the artworks’ brand.
-In order to be able to recognize good art we need first to deal with the potential influence that we might have.
+Well, that is not an easy question but what is easy for a human being is to be influenced by others’ opinions and the artworks’ brand.
+In order to be able to recognize good art, we need first to deal with the potential influence that we might have.
 When seeing art we have two types of biases we need to deal with claimed Graham.
 One is made by the artist, technical tricks, and one made by ourselves – what we bring from our world.
 And the question is how we can try and eliminate these potential biases in order to see the art itself?

-When it comes to the artist’s tricks we can “explicitly seek out and catalog them….
+When it comes to the artist’s tricks we can“explicitly seek out and catalog them….
 Once you’ve seen enough examples of specific types of tricks, you start to become a connoisseur of trickery in general, just as professional magicians are…Travel widely, in both time and space.
 If you go and see all the different kinds of things people like in other cultures, and learn about all the different things people have liked in the past, you’ll probably find it changes what you like”

 And when it comes to the potential external and internal influence why we should notice it and what we can do about it?

-For the average person, brand dominates all other factors in the judgement of art.
+For the average person, brand dominates all other factors in the judgment of art.
 Seeing a painting they recognize from reproductions is so overwhelming that their response to it as a painting is drowned out….Most adults looking at art worry that if they don’t like what they’re supposed to, they’ll be thought uncultured.
 This doesn’t just affect what they claim to like; they actually make themselves like things they’re supposed to.

 Graham finished the essay with a message to the young artists: don’t believe it when they tell you this is a naive and outdated ambition.
 There is such a thing as good art, and if you try to make it, there are people who will notice.